gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 ### Positional Advantage

-- Gained by successful takedowns
+- Gained by successful takedowns (automatically clears defender's advantage)
 - Required for Ground and Pound and submissions
+- **Only one fighter can have positional advantage at a time**
 - **Persists through**:
   - Ground and Pound strikes
   - Submissions (allows submission chains)